 After focusing and bias adjustment, Studio might still show an image with many unexpected events like in this example:

 This could be caused by your lighting conditions.
 Some artificial lights are flickering and creating many events on the sensors.
-In the image above, you can even see some horizontal artefacts caused by the Event Rate Controller (ERC) of the sensor (Gen4.0 and newer) which is configured to limit the event rate to less than 20 Mev/s.
+In the image above, you can even see some horizontal artefacts caused by the Event Rate Controller (ERC) of the sensor (Gen4.0 and newer) which might be configured to limit the event rate.
 In such a situation, change your lighting device if you have the possibility to do so.
 The best non-flickering light source is any halogen lighting, but if you want a LED source, you must double check it is not flickering (lots of them are using PWM modulation for dimming, and produce flicker).
 If you can not choose your lighting device, then on Gen4.1 and IMX636 sensors, you can enable the Anti-Flicker sensor filter available in the Settings panel.
-To get more information on flicker mitigation, check our Knowledge Center.
+To get more information on flicker mitigation, check the Application Note in the Knowledge Center.

 First recording from live camera

 Now that you started streaming from a live camera, you can do your first recordings.
-Note that some checks should performed to get good data:
+Note that some checks should be performed to get good quality data.

 Camera installation: when possible, mount your camera on a tripod stand to avoid any spurious motion during acquisition